-The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingencies at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingencies at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Management has taken into consideration the financial impact of the COVID-19 global pandemic when making these estimates and assumptions.
 Actual results could differ from those estimates.
-The areas requiring management estimates are valuation of the donated shares.
+The areas requiring management estimates are valuation of the donated shares and the collection of doctoral support receivables.